sdss/jaeger/docs/sphinx/intro.rst

 This code runs the `coroutine <https://docs.python.org/3/library/asyncio-task.html#coroutines>`__ ``main()`` until it completes.
 First we create an instance of `~jaeger.fps.FPS` , the main jaeger class that contains information about all the positioners and the `CAN bus <jaeger.can.JaegerCAN>`.
 When called without extra parameters, `~jaeger.fps.FPS` loads the default CAN interface and positioner layout.
 The real initialisation happens when calling `fps.initialise <jaeger.fps.FPS.initialise>`.
 Note that `~jaeger.fps.FPS.initialise` is a coroutine and needs to be awaited until completion.
 During initialisation, all the robots in the layout are queried by their status and firmware, and `~jaeger.positioner.Positioner` instances are added to `fps.positioners <jaeger.fps.FPS.positioners>`.

-Next we initialise one of the positioners.
-This make sure that the positioner is not moving, initialises the datums if necessary, and starts a loop for polling status and position.
-It also sets the default motor speeds.
-Finally, we command the positioner to go to a certain position in alpha and beta.
+Once the initialisation is complete we command the positioner to go to a certain position in alpha and beta.
 The `Positioner.goto <jaeger.positioner.Positioner.goto>` coroutine finishes once the move has been completed and the status reaches `~jaeger.maskbits.PositionerStatus.DISPLACEMENT_COMPLETED`.

-.. note:: At this time we do not autoinitialise the positioners because initialising datums in robots that do not know their position can result in large movements that, without path planning, could cause collisions.
-This will be improved and streamlined once the interface with kaiju_ has been implemented.

 Using jaeger from IPython